Burginvest Research · Crude Oil Analysis · July 2024

 Gaza Ceasefire Feasibility

 Ceasefire realization would strip the geopolitical risk premium, lightening the upside.
-Ceasefire collapse would re-elevate supply disruption risk.
+Ceasefire collapse could re-elevate supply disruption risk.

 II